Van Persie wants to see Solskjaer 'just be angry'

 "I see him smiling now after a game like that.
 This is not the moment to smile."

-United has endured an inconsistent campaign so far, winning eight of 21 league games while drawing seven and losing six.
+United have endured an inconsistent campaign so far, winning eight of 21 league games while drawing seven and losing six.

 Van Persie said United's players needed to know there would be punishment for not performing.